CosmicMind/domainjs/README.md

 }
 ```

 What is a *VO*?
-VO stands for **Value Object** and characteristically implies that a value itself can only exist if valid, and the object itself knows how to validate it's own data.
+VO stands for **Value Object** and characteristically implies that a value itself can only exist if valid, and the object itself knows how to validate its own data.
 Let's create our first *Value Object*, or *VO*.

-Let it be said, solving these kinds of problems, and much more challenging ones are at your finger tips with **Domain**.
+Let it be said, solving these kinds of problems, and much more challenging ones are at your fingertips with **Domain**.

-## Instaling Domain
+## Installing Domain

 ###### NPM